lukekarrys/lukecod.es/_posts/2016-03-07-greenkeeper.md

 Over the course of ~36 hours last weekend [greenkeeper](http://greenkeeper.io/) notified me of two of my projects where the build was broken by minor updates to tools that I was using.

-Here the nice PRs, from what is quickly becoming one of my favorite services:
+Here are the nice PRs, from what is quickly becoming one of my favorite services:

 * [Universal Static Instagram](https://github.com/lukekarrys/universal-static-instagram/pull/76)
 * [Tweet Your Bracket](https://github.com/tweetyourbracket/tweetyourbracket.com/pull/118)